-- This directs development to the most accessible parts of the borough. - It provides a greater choice of development sites outside the built up area as it combines the sites identified under Options 3 & 4 (see green triangles).
-The sites, which are suitable for a range of uses, would only be released for development when needed. - Includes a range of possible transp improvement schemes (see red circles on map). - It directs most development to where it would be most beneficial in tackling deprivation and improving image. - In north Rochdale and Pennines (Zone C) there would be the same approach as in Spatial Option 3.
+- accessible parts of the borough.
+It provides a greater choice of development sites outside the built up area as it combines the sites identified under Options 3 & 4 (see green triangles).
+The sites, which are suitable for a range of uses, would only be released for development when needed. - improvement schemes (see red circles on map).
+It directs most development to where it would be most beneficial in tackling deprivation and improving image. - In north Rochdale and Pennines (Zone C) there would be the same approach as in Spatial Option 3.